What we call ‘Buddhism‘ today was known in ancient times as the ‘Dhamma-Vinaya‘. The word ‘Dhamma’ (in Sanskrit Dharma) has many meanings.

 “And what is right concentration (sammā samādhi)?
 There is the case where a monk — quite withdrawn from sensuality, withdrawn from unskillful (mental) qualities — enters & remains in the first jhana: rapture & pleasure born from withdrawal, accompanied by directed thought & evaluation.
 With the stilling of directed thoughts & evaluations, he enters & remains in the second jhana: rapture & pleasure born of composure, unification of awareness free from directed thought & evaluation — internal assurance.
 With the fading of rapture, he remains equanimous, mindful, & alert, and senses pleasure with the body.
 He enters & remains in the third jhana, of which the Noble Ones declare, ‘Equanimous & mindful, he has a pleasant abiding.’
 With the abandoning of pleasure & pain — as with the earlier disappearance of elation & distress — he enters & remains in the fourth jhana: purity of equanimity & mindfulness, neither pleasure nor pain.
 This is called right concentration.”

-We have written more about right effort in Developing the Discipline To Meditate Every Day, about right mindfulness according to the Buddha in Mindfulness According to the Buddha, and about concentration on our Meditation page.
+We have written more about right effort in Daily Meditation: How to Keep It Up, about right mindfulness according to the Buddha in Mindfulness According to the Buddha, and about the development of concentration in Samatha Meditation: Foundation for Insight.

 The Threefold Practice Combined: Morality, Concentration and Wisdom